School resource officers under the microscope

+SROs, as they often referred, are popular with school districts, but the increased use of which has raised concerns among juvenile justice advocates.

 SROs are law enforcement officers who, through contracts with school districts, are assigned to a school or schools.
-Papillion La Vista Community Schools has five SROs, one at each high school and three middle schools.
-Four are officers in the Papillion Police Department and one is an officer with the La Vista Police Department.
+Bellevue Public Schools has a contract with Bellevue Police Department for two SROs, one at each high school who occasionally appear at middle and elementary schools, BPS Director of Communications Amanda Oliver said.

+The Sarpy County Sheriff’s Office occasionally has a presence in schools within the county’s jurisdiction, Oliver said.

+BPD also has a contract with Omaha Public Schools for SROs at Bryan High School and Bryan Middle School.

 The studies will consider school district policies, data, national best practices and relevant Nebraska law.
 The hearings are scheduled for Sept.
 28 at the State Capitol.